Broken dreams, shattered families in China's unfinished apartments

 "I want this to be finished as soon as possible, so my elderly parents have somewhere to spend their final years...
 I have no money now, I've lost my family property and all that's left is this unfinished building."

-There remains little sign of reprieve, with UBS predicting property sales and construction will stabilise at only 50-60per cent of the peak reached in 2020-21 partly due to population decline and slowing urbanisation.
+There remains little sign of reprieve, with UBS predicting property sales and construction will stabilise at only 50 to 60 per cent of the peak reached in 2020-21 partly due to population decline and slowing urbanisation.

 CONSTRUCTION STALLS, SALES CONTINUE

-Shi bought the flat in 2015 for 276,000 yuan (US$38,000), two years after the developer, Tongchuan New District Qianjinfang Real Estate, began construction on the sprawling 12-block site, advertised as a high-end complex with "CEO-level service".
+Mr Shi bought the flat in 2015 for 276,000 yuan (S$52,000), two years after the developer, Tongchuan New District Qianjinfang Real Estate, began construction on the sprawling 12-block site, advertised as a high-end complex with "CEO-level service".

 Since 2015, construction repeatedly stalled but flats continued to be sold until 2020, residents say.
 The names of the developer and project changed several times, according to multiple housing contracts seen by Reuters.